tninh/JDBC-Simulation/README.md

 # JDBC-Simulation
-This is a simulation of Java application using JDBC to connect with IBM DB2 system
+This is a very simulation in Java using JDBC to connect with IBM DB2 system